j-blue-arz/labyrinth/readme.md

 ![A live game](.github/labyrinth.png)

-# Quick start
+# Run locally
-Build the client and run the flask web server.
-## Build web-client
-    cd web-client
-    npm install
-    npm run test:unit
-    npm run build

-    cd ../backend

-Now is a good time to create and activate a virtual environment, e.g. on Linux:

-    python -m venv venv
-    . venv/bin/activate

-install required packages:

-    pip install -r dev-requirements.txt
-    python -m pytest ./tests

-## Running server
-Flask comes with a built-in server, which is perfectly fine for testing and development of algorithms

-    cd ../backend
-    export FLASK_APP=server
-    flask run --port=5000
+    docker compose up

-Open localhost:5000 in your browser.
+Open `localhost` in your browser.
 Edge and IE are not supported.

-If you want the server to be visible in your local network:

-    flask run --host=0.0.0.0 --port=5000

 # Bots
 Bots are implemented in C++.
 They are not required to run the game.
 They are either called by the backend as shared libraries or compiled to WebAssembly to be used by the web-client.
 See [readme in algolibs](algolibs/readme.md) for build steps.